Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

 Aah!
-The aroma of fresh brewed coffee in the morning.
-How many of us awake thinking of our first delicious cup and awaiting that glorious caffeinated energy boost?
+The aroma of freshly brewed coffee in the morning.
+How many of us awaken thinking of our first delicious cup and awaiting that glorious caffeinated energy boost?
 Besides caffeine, coffee also provides us with numerous health benefits, most of which are attributed to its abundance of antioxidants.

 1) Provides Energy

 As you well know, due to its stimulating properties, caffeine gives a quick energy boost.
 Caffeine increases the release of catecholamines (such as adrenaline) which can make your heart beat faster, send more blood to your muscles and tell your liver to release sugar into the bloodstream for energy.
 It also creates mental stimulation by blocking inhibitory neurotransmitters like adenosine.
 When they are blocked, other neurotransmitters like epinephrine fire, creating excitatory symptoms in the brain.
 And there you have that alertness coffee drinkers seek.